EliahKagan/editor-configs/README.txt

-To use, copy .vimrc to $HOME.
+To use, copy .nanorc and .vimrc to $HOME:

+    cp -v .*rc ~